ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 We will need the LIGO compiler binary to compile smart contracts, to get the LIGO compiler follow these [instructions](https://ligolang.org/docs/intro/installation).

-Next we will use a simple dependency `ligo-list-helper` which is published on npm, to get the library use the command
+Next we will use a simple dependency `ligo-list-helper` which is published on npm, to download & install the library use the command

 ```bash
 ligo install ligo-list-helpers